-- Where we have concerns over the external auditor's independence or tenure, we vote AGAINST the chair of the audit committee (see page 21). - If our concerns remain unaddressed, we escalate by voting, in addition, AGAINST every member of the audit committee.
+• Where we have concerns over the external auditor's independence or tenure, we vote AGAINST the chair of the audit committee (see page 21).

 Remuneration

 Executive remuneration

 An executive director's remuneration package should be structured such that their interests are aligned with the long-term interests of the company (and that of its shareholders).
 While pay should be sufficient to attract, motivate and retain accomplished executives, excessive remuneration can deplete shareholder value.
 It is important that pay packages are structured to incentivise good conduct.